SheCodesAus/she-codes-crowdfunding-api-project-DaniiBlack/README.md

 - Use Token Authentication.
 - Implement responsive design.

-*Additional Notes*
+*Additional Notes*:
-No additional libraries or frameworks, other than what we use in class,are allowed unless approved by the Lead Mentor.
+  1. No additional libraries or frameworks, other than what we use in class,are allowed unless approved by the Lead Mentor.
-  1. Bonus points are meaningless.
+  2. Bonus points are meaningless.
-  2. Wwwhile this is a crowdfunding website, actual money transactions are out of scope for this project.
+  3. Wwwhile this is a crowdfunding website, actual money transactions are out of scope for this project.

 ### MVP Plan Submission
 > Please submit the following: